List of book-burning incidents: William Blake manuscripts (by Frederick Tatham)

 The poet William Blake died in 1827, and his manuscripts were left with his wife Catherine.
 After her death in 1831, the manuscripts were inherited by Frederick Tatham, who burned some that he deemed heretical or politically radical.
 Tatham was an Irvingite, member of one of the many fundamentalist movements of the 19th century, and opposed to any work that smacked of "blasphemy".
 At the time, Blake was nearly forgotten, and Tatham could act with impunity.
 When Blake was re-discovered some decades later and recognized as a major English poet, the damage was already done.

 Count István Széchenyi's book (by conservative Hungarian nobles)

 In 1825 Count István Széchenyi came to the fore as a major Hungarian reformer.
 Though himself a noble, a magnate from one of Hungary's most powerful families, Szechenyi published Hitel (Credit), a book arguing that the nobles' privileges were both morally indefensible and economically detrimental to the nobles themselves.
 In 1831, angry conservative nobles publicly burned copies of Széchenyi's book.

 Early braille books (in Paris)

-In 1842, officials at the school for the blind in Paris, France, were ordered by its new director, Armand Dufau, to burn books written in the new braille code.
+In 1842, officials at the school for the blind in Paris were ordered by its new director, Armand Dufau, to burn books written in the new braille code.
 After every braille book at the institute that could be found was burned, supporters of the code's inventor, Louis Braille, rebelled against Dufau by continuing to use the code, and braille was eventually restored at the school.